Q & A

 Q: What charities will be supported by sales of Saving Sight?

-A portion of the proceeds from the book will benefit vision-related charities, including the Perkins School for the Blind and the American Academy of Ophthalmology’s Museum of Vision.
-Proceeds will also benefit local libraries.
+A portion of the author proceeds from the book will benefit charities including the Perkins School for the Blind, the American Academy of Ophthalmology’s Museum of Vision, and local libraries and universities.

 Q: What other books have you written?

-Outside of my contributions to multiple medical textbooks, I’ve also written two historical novels: Two Sons of China and Repentance.
-Two Sons of China was released by Bondfire Books in December 2013.
-I’m currently editing Repentance and hopefully, this too will be available in the not too distant future.
+Outside of my contributions to multiple medical textbooks, I’ve also written two historical novels of the Second World War: Two Sons of China and Repentance.
+Two Sons of China was released by Bondfire Books in 2013.
+Repentance was released by Tiny Fox Press in 2019.
+My newest book, The Masters of Medicine, will be published by BenBella Books in 2023.

 If you have a question, please email me at email@AndrewLamMD.com and I’ll get back to you.